OneDrive for Slack

 - Sign in to OneDrive when prompted.

 Share files from OneDrive

-- From a channel or direct message, click the paper clip icon to the left of the message field.
+- From a channel or direct message, click the paper clip icon to the right of the message field.

 - Sign in to your OneDrive account.

 - Below Add a file from, select OneDrive.

 - Choose which file(s) to share, then click Open.

 After you send your message, the file(s) will expand to show a preview, file type and link back to OneDrive.
 Please note that it's not currently possible to share folders or OneNote files to Slack.

 Tip: Once you’ve connected your account, you can also share OneDrive files by pasting links in any channel or DM.

 Manage access to files